-This course aims to give students a holistic view of engineering, its interdisciplinary nature and role in solving community problems.
-It entails a brief overview on the role of technology, creativity and problem solving, product development cycle, contemporary engineering systems, and ethical considerations.
-Students in teams work on a community related project that will culminate in a working artifact.
-Specific topics are flexible but it shall cover fundamentals of intelligent systems, computer interface, sensing and actuation, mechanisms and structures.
-Prerequisite: None.
-Fall and Spring semesters.
+This seminar-based course aims to give students a holistic view of engineering, its interdisciplinary nature and role in solving community problems.
+It entails a brief overview on the role of technology, creativity and problem solving, product development cycle and contemporary engineering systems.
+An overview of various engineering disciplines (Biomedical, Civil, Computer & Communication, Electrical, Mechanical and Mechatronics) will be delivered to the students.
+By the end of the course, students are expected to attain an appreciable understanding of the impact and role of engineering in shaping our modern world.

-ENGR 300 Engineering Economics and management 3(3,0) Concepts and d techniques in basic Engineering economy principles and appl ications.
-Interest and financial mathematics; present worth, annual worth, benefit/cc ost ratio, internal rate of return, multiple alternatives, income tax, inflation, Risk a analysis, Investment an nd investment choice, equivalence, loans, cost of capital, retirem nent and replacement, sector analysis and viewpoint, sensitivity analysis, account ing and financial state ments.
+ENGR 300 Engineering Economics and management

+Concepts and techniques in basic Engineering economy principles and applications.
+Interest and financial mathematics; present worth, annual worth, benefit/cost ratio, internal rate of return, multiple alternatives, income tax, inflation, Risk analysis, Investment and investment choice, equivalence, loans, cost of capital, retirement and replacement, sector analysis and viewpoint, sensitivity analysis, accounting and financial statements.
 Prerequisite: None.
 Annually.